 - The mentoring relationship has a different purpose than that of a supervisor and Ph.D. candidate.
 The goals of a supervisor-Ph.D. candidate relationship are predetermined; the main objective is to prepare the candidate to successfully defend his/her dissertation thesis.
 The goals of the mentoring relationship are, on the contrary, determined by mentees themselves according to their individual needs.
 These goals may not be directly related to the Ph.D. program.
 For example, a mentee may want to find out how his/her mentor started the career and how (s)he got to where (s)he is today.
-The mentor (unlike supervisor) may be from a different field than the mentee. - dependent on him/her in any formal way (they are not his/her students or subordinates).
+The mentor (unlike supervisor) may be from a different field than the mentee. - What is essential for the mentor is that mentees are not dependent on him/her in any formal way (they are not his/her students or subordinates).
 In order to eliminate potential dependence or competition it is ideal if the mentor is from an institution other than the one at which the mentee is currently studying or working.
 Independence allows a more open relationship.
 Mentees can confide with problems and concerns that may put them at risk in their home institution.
 They also can take a critical attitude towards their institution, and their mentor can help them safely see how it works elsewhere.